 Our first attempt to see the Coral Beach was a fail.
 Again, nowhere to park at 5 pm.
 We came back the next morning and had it all to ourselves – for about an hour.
 After that, more campervans, cars falling into ditches, nervous drivers trying to get out of the impossibly packed car park.
 Skye in a nutshell.

 What I don’t particularly recommend is Dunvegan Castle: £14 for a ticket and no guide.
-With a guide it would have been a fascinating tour I’m sure… I am bored senseless by old portraits, furniture, worn carpets and such.
-The gardens however are lovely, even in a dull weather.
+With a guide it would have been a fascinating tour I’m sure… The gardens however were lovely, even in a dull weather.

 One of the best moments for me was driving towards Aird of Sleat.
 The views reminded me of Amalfi, Italy.
 The whole area is renowned for cute little galleries and we stopped at a couple of places selling hand made goods, apparently very popular among the Americans.We chatted with the resident artists, many of whom came to live on Skye from other parts of the UK.
 I bought a hand painted souvenir and brought back ‘Art Skye’ booklet with me.
 Next time I would love to see more art on Skye.

 The majestic Cuillin range is visible from almost everywhere.
 The views towards Raasay are superb too.
 That’s why Skye it’s often called mini-Scotland.
 It has got everything, from mountains to waterfalls to rivers to lochs.